 To turn on vulnerability scanning, enable the required APIs.

 Build your container image, and store it in Artifact Registry.
-Container Analysis automatically scans the build artifacts.
+Artifact Analysis automatically scans the build artifacts.

 Vulnerability scanning may take a few minutes, depending on the size of your container image.

 For more information on vulnerability scanning, see On-push scanning.